Taking Care of Finances During Divorce

 You may not agree on how to split contentious debts, such as secret credit card debt created by your spouse.
 In that case, your state’s laws will come into play.
 For instance, in most states, ownership of debts is decided by “equitable distribution.”
 A judge or mediator assigns debts to spouses according to factors such as who signed for it, got greatest value from it, or has the larger income.

-Separate debts into your individual names
+Separate debts into your individual names when you divorce

 It’s important to understand, though, that your obligation to your financial institution is completely separate from any obligations to your ex-spouse resulting from your divorce decree.